Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 Overwatering produces soft, mushy yellow leaves — often starting with the lower ones.

-🌿 My experience: learning the hard way.
-I learned this lesson with my first peace lily.
-I watered it every Sunday like clockwork, thinking I was being a responsible plant parent.
-Within a month, the lower leaves turned bright yellow and felt mushy.
-When I finally built up the courage to check the roots, they were brown and smelled terrible — classic root rot.
-I had to cut away about 60% of the roots and repot in fresh soil.
-It took 6 weeks of careful attention, but she recovered beautifully.
-The lesson: now I never water on a schedule — I always check the soil first, not the calendar.
-(If you have a peace lily doing the same thing, my guide on why a peace lily droops walks through that exact rescue.)
+🌿 My experience: learning the hard wayI learned this with my first peace lily — watered every Sunday like clockwork, thinking I was being responsible.
+Within a month the lower leaves were bright yellow and mushy, and when I finally checked the roots they were brown and smelled terrible: classic root rot.
+I cut away about 60% of the roots, repotted in fresh soil, and after 6 weeks of careful attention she recovered beautifully.
+The lesson: I never water on a schedule now — I check the soil first, not the calendar.
+(If your peace lily is doing the same, my guide on why a peace lily droops walks through that exact rescue.)

 2. Underwatering — The Opposite Problem